-BOTOX® usage, certain concerns have been raised regarding its safety.
-Critics of BOTOX have tried to give it a bad name by discrediting the doctors who administer it and make attempts to get BOTOX off of the market.
+the rapid ith increase in BOTOX® usage, certain concerns have been raised regarding BOTOX safety.
+Critics of BOTOX have tried to give it a bad name, to discredit the doctors who administer BOTOX, and to try to get it off of the market.
 It is difficult to say why the critics feel this way.

-I have the distinct pleasure of having a Diamond Elite Status in the use of BOTOX Cosmetic®, and with this, I have injected more BOTOX Cosmetic than any other physician in North Texas.
-I believe BOTOX Cosmetic is a very safe treatment if performed by the right hands.
-Over the past few years, I have performed over 5000 BOTOX treatments in my practice without a single known significant complication.
+I have the distinct pleasure of having a Diamond Elite Status in the use of BOTOX Cosmetic ® and with this; I have injected more Botox Cosmetic than any other physician in North Texas.
+I believe BOTOX Cosmetic is a very safe treatment if performed in the right hands.
+Over the past few years I have performed over 5000+ BOTOX treatments in my practice without a single known significant complication.

-The popularity of BOTOX for use in cosmetic facial wrinkles, known as BOTOX Cosmetic®, is due to its simplicity and tremendous effectiveness.
-Recent negative publicity with its use in children with neuromuscular disorders has not accurately represented its safety record in cosmetic applications.
+The popularity of BOTOX for the use in cosmetic facial wrinkles, known as BOTOX Cosmetic ®, is due to its simplicity and effectiveness. tremendous negative publicity Recent with its use in children with neuromuscular disorders has not accurately represented its safety record in cosmetic applications.
 On February 8th 2008, the FDA announced it was reviewing certain serious adverse events following the use of botulinum toxins, particularly for the management of juvenile cerebral palsy.
 However, the FDA made clear in its communication that "the posting of this information does not mean that there is a causal relationship between the product and the adverse events."
-The AAFPRS (American Academy of Facial and Reconstructive Surgery) further clarifies the rapid increase in that the adverse side effects under investigation by the FDA occurred in children with cerebral palsy where the therapeutic benefit of using BOTOX was achieved in doses that were 15-20 times the dose used for cosmetic purposes.
+The AAFPRS further clarifies that the adverse side effects under investigation by the FDA occurred in children with cerebral palsy where the therapeutic benefit of using BOTOX was achieved in doses that were 15-20 times the dose used for cosmetic purposes.